slightlyoff/history_api/app_history.md

 ## Security and privacy considerations

 Privacy-wise, this feature is neutral, due to its strict same-origin contiguous entry scoping.
-That is, it only exposes information which the application already has access to, just in a more convenient form. _TODO: probably need more reassurance since we're storing state and that always trips some alarms._
+That is, it only exposes information which the application already has access to, just in a more convenient form.
+The storage of state in the `AppHistoryEntry`'s `state` property is a convenience with no new privacy concerns, since that state is only accessible same-origin; that is, it provides the same power as something like `sessionStorage`. _TODO: or, even less power, if we want it to be in-memory only?_

-_TODO: talk about security story after we figure out navigation interception._
+Security-wise, this feature does not touch on any security-sensitive areas of the browser or application code.

 _TODO: W3C TAG security and privacy questionnaire._